- Characteristics of created data file

-Access path to the JournalOperation file and to the JournalIdentification file associated with the logged data file.
-The JournalOperation file contains all the operations performed on the logged data file.
-This parameter is taken into account if the data file is logged.
+Access path to JournalOperation file and to JournalIdentification file associated with the logged file.
+The JournalOperation file contains all the operations performed on the file with logs.
+This parameter is only taken into account if the data file is logged.

 This parameter must not be specified.
 In HFSQL Client/Server, the path of operation file is defined and it cannot be modified.

 This parameter is ignored.

 <Option>: Optional Integer constant

 Options for creating the data file:

 |hChangeCharset||The character set defined by ChangeCharset will be taken into account in the new data file.
 The sorts, the searches, ... on string keys (strings, characters, date and time) will be performed according to this character set.|

 |hNoLink||Management of integrity: The links are not updated on the server (creation, modification or deletion).|

 Reminder: by default, the links are updated on the server when creating a data file.

 This constant is available in HFSQL Client/Server mode only.